Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary? Check out these awesome things to do on Oahu with kids!

 11. Explore Sea Life Park

-They have lots of animal encounter experiences including swimming with dolphins for kids of all ages.
+They offer a variety of animal encounter experiences, including swimming with dolphins, suitable for kids of all ages.

 12. Learn About Pearl Harbor

-There’s also the Pearl Harbor Aviation Museum that has flight simulators for kids and adults!
+There’s also the Pearl Harbor Aviation Museum, which has flight simulators for kids and adults.

 13. Hike Manoa Falls